cover.webp

 Parent Tips: How to Encourage Teens Without Arguing

-• Easy reminders: Leave a fun note on the bathroom mirror or set a shared phone alarm called “Smile Time.”
+• Easy reminders: Leave a fun note on the bathroom mirror.
+Or set a shared phone alarm called “Smile Time.”

-• Make routines fun: Brush together as a family, play their favorite song (most are 3 minutes long), or let them pick a cool toothbrush color.
+• Make routines fun: Brush together as a family.
+Play their favorite song (most are 3 minutes long).
+Or let them pick a cool toothbrush color.

 • Simple rewards: “Brush perfectly for a week = extra screen time or a small treat.”
 Keep it easy and positive.